 Getting the Right Treatment at the Right Time to Reduce Inequities in Breast Cancer SurvivalPosted on by

 Although death rates from breast cancer have been going down, the trend has not been equal among all women.
 Looking at breast cancer survival on a population level can tell us how effective our public health and health care systems are at early diagnosis, delivery of evidence-based treatment, and management of follow-up care.
-In 2017, the Centers for Disease Control and Prevention published a comprehensive series of articles on 5-year survival across several cancers.
+In 2017, CDC published a series of articles on 5-year survival across several cancers.
 For breast cancer, 5-year survival for all women was high—around 90%—but survival was more than 10% lower among black women compared with white women.
 This difference persisted across a 10-year span, suggesting that racial inequalities still exist despite great advances in breast cancer treatment options.

 Why Inequalities Exist